ekoindia/openapi-spec/markdown/README.md

 ```

-## 4. Mobile Verification APIs
+## 4. Mobile OTP

 ### 4.1.
 Send OTP API
-This API sends an OTP to any mobile number in India for verification or consent.
+Use this API to send an OTP to any mobile number in India for verification or consent.

 **Note:** OTP SMS will not be actually delivered in UAT.
 You must test it using the production credential to actually deliver an SMS to a mobile number.
 In UAT, the response will include an additional `otp` parameter upon success, which can be used to test the Verify OTP API.